UKNNSS-Benchmarks/UKNNSS-Benchmarks/README.md

 The benchmarks will play a key role in the procurement process and span full application benchmarks to synthetic micro-benchmarks.
-Please ensure you read the benchmark descriptions carefully to understand the rules around source code modification, madatory runtime configuration and options and the data that needs to be submitted at various stages in the procurement process.
+Please ensure you read the benchmark descriptions carefully to understand the rules around source code modification, mandatory runtime configuration and options and the data that needs to be submitted at various stages in the procurement process.